‘Young And The Restless’ Spoilers For Feb. 27 To Mar. 3: Ransom, Love Triangles

 Love Triangle

-The Young and the Restless spoilers also hints that Phyllis (Gina Tognoni) and Ravi (Abhi Sinha) might end up together.
-The two needs to work with each other to solve the issue in their computer program and they will find healing in each other’s arms.
+The Young and the Restless spoilers also hint that Phyllis (Gina Tognoni) and Ravi (Abhi Sinha) might end up together.
+The two need to work with each other to solve the issue in their computer program and they will find healing in each other’s arms.
 Their interaction over the computer would draw them closer to each other.

 Ashley (Eileen Davidson) will take note of how the relationship between the two is progressing.
 If she does not step up and admit she likes Ravi too, she would lose the guy altogether.
 Speaking of Ashley’s struggles, The Young and the Restless spoilers hint that she will not let her brother continue making wrong decisions.
 To Jake’s surprise, she will not hesitate to call the shots to make sure that the company survives.
 Her brother might go down but she will not allow the company to go down with him even if this causes a drift between them.